Create CloudFormation Stack

 Our LAMP stack successfully created.

-Events: Stack creation details with timeline (used for troubleshooting if stack creation failed)
+Events: Stack creation details with the timeline (used for troubleshooting if stack creation failed)

 Resource: AWS resources created under this stack (in our case one EC2 instance, one Security Group)